wenzlawski/flask-login-db-template/README.md

 ### Access to protected functions using the cookie

-!For this method to work, you first have to register and log in a user, as the cookie has to be saved to a file!
+!For this method to work you first have to register and log in a user, as the cookie has to be saved to a file!

 `python3 test-protected.py`